-19.7.1 Installing Management Center
+19.7.1 Deploying and Starting

-You have two options for installing Hazelcast Management Center:
+You have two options for starting Hazelcast Management Center:

 - 1. Deploy the file mancenter-version.war on your Java application server/container. - 2.
 Start Hazelcast Management Center from the command line and then have the Hazelcast cluster members communicate with it.
 This means that your members should know the URL of the mancenter application before they start.